What are the natural causes of climate change?

 Asteroid Collisions

 Asteroid collisions have been rare but impactful causes of climate change.
-When large asteroids strike Earth, they release enormous amounts of dust and debris into the atmosphere.
+Large asteroids that strike Earth release enormous amounts of dust and debris into the atmosphere.
 This can block out sunlight, leading to a temporary cooling effect called nuclear winter.

 One of the most famous examples is the Chicxulub asteroid impact, which is believed to have contributed to the extinction of the dinosaurs around 66 million years ago.
 The debris from the impact likely blocked sunlight for months, drastically cooling the Earth’s climate.